XRPLF/xrpl-dev-portal/content/concepts/payment-types/partial-payments.md

 - A partial payment cannot provide the XRP to fund an address; this case returns the [result code][] `telNO_DST_PARTIAL`.
 - Direct XRP-to-XRP payments cannot be partial payments; this case returns the [result code][] `temBAD_SEND_XRP_PARTIAL`.
-    - However, issuance-to-XRP payments or XRP-to-issuance payments _can_ be partial payments.
+    - However, cross-currency payments that involve XRP as one of the currencies _can_ be partial payments.

 [result code]: transaction-results.html